Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Parsis are a group of Iranian Zoroastrians who follow the teachings of Zoroaster.
 He was a divine supreme being who taught them to worship only one god, “Ahura Mazda” (lord of wisdom).
 Parsis believe their god to be formless and omnipresent.

 There are no idols of their god in the Temples.
-They worship seven Ameshaspands (divine attributes of god) and Yazads (powers created by the god).
+They worship seven Ameshaspands (divine attributes of god) and Yazads (powers created by god).
 The six Yazads worshipped by Parsis are Fire, Water, Earth, the Sun, Moon, and Stars.

 Which Countries Celebrate Navroz?